-In conducting this review, EPA will follow each of the principles and policies set forth in the Executive Order, consistent with EPA's statutory authority.
-The Agency will reevaluate whether this Rule and alternative approaches are appropriately grounded in EPA's statutory authority and consistent with the rule of law.
-EPA will assess whether this Rule or alternative approaches would appropriately promote cooperative federalism and respect the authority and powers that are reserved to the States.
+In conducting this review, EPA will follow each of the principles and policies set forth in the Executive Order, consistent with the EPA's statutory authority.
+The Agency will reevaluate whether this Rule or alternative approaches are appropriately grounded in EPA's statutory authority and consistent with the rule of law.
+The EPA will assess whether this Rule or alternative approaches would appropriately promote cooperative federalism and respect the authority and powers that are reserved to the States.
 EPA will also examine whether this Rule or alternative approaches effect the Administration's dual goals of protecting public health and welfare while also supporting economic growth and job creation.
 EPA will review whether this Rule or alternative approaches appropriately maintain the diversity of reliable energy resources and encourage the production of domestic energy sources to achieve energy independence and security.

 Additionally, EPA will assess this Rule and alternative approaches to determine whether they will provide benefits that substantially exceed their costs.
-In taking any actions subsequent to this review, EPA will use its appropriated funds and agency resources wisely by firmly grounding in the statute its actions to protect public health and welfare.
+In taking any actions subsequent

+USCA Case #13-1108 Document #1670157 Filed: 04/07/2017 Page 6 of 6 Notice of Review of the 2016 Oil and Gas New Source Performance Standards for New, to this review, EPA will use its appropriated funds and agency resources wisely by firmly grounding in the statute its actions to protect public health and welfare.

-USCA Case #15-1381 Document #1668276 Filed: 03/28/2017 Page 6 of 6 Notice of Review of the Standards of Performance for Greenhouse Gas Emissions From New, Modified, and Reconstructed Stationary Sources: Electric Generating Units Page 5 of 5
+Reconstructed, and Modified Sources

+Page 5 of 5